Updated April 2026

 Environmental Initiatives

-Cloud providers are increasingly investing in initiatives to reduce their environmental impact.
+Cloud providers across the world are increasingly investing in initiatives to reduce their environmental impact and operational costs.
 This includes:

 Challenges and Opportunities